 Policies and interventions designed to target “bad” youth involved in the extralegal activities of Colombia’s non-state armed groups are too simplistic to prove effective.
 The reality of youth involvement is complex and heterogenous, not least because it can be motivated by “good” intentions and obscured by “good” behaviours.
-Only a more holistic approach and a shift in paradigmatic thinking can recognise these realities and move towards more effective efforts to reduce youth participation, writes Erin K. McFee (University of Chicago).
+Only a more holistic approach and a shift in paradigmatic thinking can recognise these realities and move towards more effective efforts to reduce youth participation, writes Erin K. McFee (University of Chicago) following on from her participation in the LSE LACC, PUC-SP, UNICAMP Researcher Links Workshop on Governance, Crime, and International Security.

 On Christmas Eve 2015, I found myself in conversation with ten-year-old Dani in the informal housing settlement of Las Delicias, at the peri-urban edge of Florencia, Caquetá.
 Dani was a regular presence at the Reconciliation House, the NGO through which I conducted my fieldwork, and he was the youngest of three sons to a single mother who lived nearby.
 He consistently attended school and attained grades that demonstrated some degree of effort.
 His mother, Camila, was forcibly displaced by the guerrillas in 2002 and attended activities at the Reconciliation House as often as she could, frequently expressing anxiety about getting her sons into as many after-school sessions as possible in order to keep them off the streets.